jackmacdougall/SYSC4806-TeamJORA/Docs/minutes-02.md

-To run, comment out first 4 lines in the applications properties, and make sure that you Install postgres so that you can run it and it's on https://peerassessmenttool-jora.herokuapp.com/jorahome
+To run, comment out first 4 lines in the applications properties, and make sure that you Install postgres so that you can run it locally and it's on https://peerassessmenttool-jora.herokuapp.com/jorahome

 Now we're gonna talk about what we all need to do:
 On tuesday get as much done as we can.